 The Illinois Attorney General administers the Illinois Estate Tax.
 The Illinois Estate Tax Return is designated and titled Form 700 and is posted on the Attorney General's website.
 The original Return must be filed with the Illinois Attorney General's Office, by U.S. mail, courier, or hand delivery.
-For Cook, DuPage, Lake and McHenry Counties, the original Return along with a copy of the Federal Return is filed at the Office of the Illinois Attorney General, Revenue Litigation Bureau - Estate Tax Section, 100 West Randolph Street, 13th Floor, Chicago, Illinois 60601.
+For Cook, DuPage, Lake and McHenry Counties, the original Return along with a copy of the Federal Return is filed at the Office of the Illinois Attorney General, Revenue Litigation Bureau - Estate Tax Section, 115 S. LaSalle Street, Chicago, Illinois 60603.
 For all other counties, the original return along with a copy of the Federal Return is filed at the Office of the Illinois Attorney General, Revenue Litigation Bureau - Estate Tax Section, 500 South Second Street, Springfield, Illinois 62701.
-All taxes, interest and penalties must be paid directly to the Illinois State Treasurer with the "Illinois State Treasurer Estate Tax Payment Form" available on the State Treasurer's website www.illinoistreasurer.gov/Individuals/Estate Tax.
+All taxes, interest and penalties must be paid directly to the Illinois State Treasurer with the "Illinois State Treasurer" Estate Tax Payment Form" available the Treasurer's website on State www.illinoistreasurer.gov/Individuals/Estate Tax.
 The tax is due nine (9) months after the date of the decedent's death.
 Extensions are available upon application to the Attorney General.
 Additionally, the Attorney General recognizes federal extensions.
 Further filing and payment instructions are on the Return.